 Please refer to the program catalog for exact graduation requirements

 The Master of Arts in Psychoanalysis program grounds students in academic psychoanalysis with application to the clinical setting, and prepares them for advanced clinical and research studies.
 (Additional training beyond the master’s level is required to become a psychoanalyst.)
 The curriculum provides a solid foundation in the knowledge of human mental and emotional functioning that constitutes the platform for psychoanalytic study.
 The program includes courses in theories of human development, psychoanalytic theory, research, and clinical studies.
 Students attend a field placement over the course of three or more semesters as part of their clinical studies, seeing four patients per week in a setting for psychotic or very regressed patients.
-Students culminate their studies with a Master’s paper or thesis.
 In addition, students are required to engage in a training analysis throughout the program.

 During the program, students attend a three-semester field placement that offers direct contact with severely regressed patients in a residential or day treatment setting, giving students the opportunity to observe extremes of pathology at the earliest levels of fixation.
 First semester courses and the training analysis prepare the student to begin the field placement.
 The field placement provides the opportunity to learn how to develop the basic skills in establishing a therapeutic relationship with clients in regressed states.
 It fosters an ability to read the client’s contacts, responses to stimulation, and symbolic communications while observing the emotional responses induced in oneself.
 These skills are basic to working with people at all levels of functioning.